Sake: A Refreshing Drink for Any Occasion

 Types of Sake

-There are a variety of different types of sake available.
-The most common types are Junmai, Ginjo, and Daiginjo.
-Junmai is the most basic type of sake, and is made with only rice, water, and koji (a type of mold used in the fermentation process).
-Ginjo and Daiginjo are more premium types of sake, made with more refined ingredients and processes.
+There are many different types of sake, each with its own unique flavor and characteristics.
+The most common types of sake are Junmai, Ginjo, and Daiginjo.
+Junmai sake is made with only rice, water, and koji, a type of mold used in the fermentation process.
+Ginjo sake is made with more polished rice, which gives it a lighter flavor.
+Daiginjo sake is made with the most polished rice and is considered the highest quality sake.

 Pairing Sake with Food